19hours/sg-statutes/Acts/Community Care Endowment Fund Act.md

 (3) In this section —

-“transfer date” means such date as the Minister may, by notification in the Gazette, appoint;
+“transfer date” means such date as the Minister may, by notification in theGazette\*, appoint;

+\*The transfer date is 2nd February 2006 —videS 674/2005.

 “undertaking” means all the lands, buildings and other property (whether movable or immovable and whether tangible or intangible) vested in the trust known as the Community Assistance Fund immediately before the transfer date and all assets, powers, rights, interests, privileges, debts, liabilities and obligations connected therewith.